 (re-run) Every dance bar in Omaha ended the night with its signature song.
 One bar closed with Last Dance by Donna Summer, another used Shout from the Blues Brothers movie (by the Isley Brothers) as its sign-off song.
 But my fave dance bar closed with the song New York, New York.
 It seemed an odd… Continue reading Dance with Me, Young Jeremy

 (re-run) She taught the research class at the University of Nebraska at Omaha.
 I needed the course to earn my master’s degree.
 It would be easy.
 I’d written dozens of research papers at Iowa State.
 She said we could choose any topic.
 All we had to do was take a position, defend it with an… Continue reading Worst Professor Ever

-The farmhouse was next to the highway, close enough for me to hear the train come by every night, and far enough away from the tracks to get used to sleeping through it.
+(re-run) The farm house was next to the highway, close enough for me to hear the train come by every night, and far enough away from the tracks to get used to sleeping through it.
 No houses could be seen from any window — just trees, sky, and lots of cornfields.
-It was a peaceful place, sometimes… Continue reading Asparagus, Anyone?
+It was a peaceful… Continue reading Asparagus, Anyone?

-After moving to Omaha and teaching for a couple of years across the Missouri River in Council Bluffs, Iowa, I grew tired of driving a car that smelled like a mildewed basement.
-My poor Chevy Monza had suffered through a Nebraska flood back at the farmhouse, and the car stank.
+(re-run) After moving to Omaha and teaching for a couple of years across the Missouri River in Council Bluffs, Iowa, I grew tired of driving a car that smelled like a mildewed basement.
+My Chevy Monza had suffered through a Nebraska flood back at the farmhouse, and the car stank.
 I couldn’t afford a new… Continue reading Waitresses Make the Best Tippers